-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 119 TABLE 7: Control of Floatables Discharges - I Part I.D.5.f 6.1 120 develop, update, and implement a program to address and control floatables in discharges into the MS4.
-The floatables control program shall include source controls to review, revise, and implement a program to address and control floatables in discharges into the MS4.
-AMAFCA will develop a written procedure for this effective date of MS4 Permit Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, AMAFCA Maintenance Crew, Field Engineer, Maintenance Superintendent 6.2 121 floatables and trash removed from each control facility and characterize the floatable type. • AMAFCA will continue to utilize crew activity tracking, of MS4 Permit Program Lead: AMAFCA's Stormwater Quality Engineer Program Implementation: Engineering Intern, AMAFCA Maintenance Crew, Development Review Engineer, Drainage Engineer, Field Engineer, Maintenance Superintendent 6.3 122 AMAFCA will document progress made, if any, related to the Annual Report and SWMP revision process as a means to perform a self-audit on the MS4 Program elements.
-Ongoing requirement of the

-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel Not Included in NOI 123 required in Part I.D.5.f. (ii) and Part I.D.5.f. (iii).
-Part I.D.5.f. (iii) - The permittee must include in the SWMP a description of the mechanism(s) utilized to comply with each of the elements required in Part I.D.5.f. (i).
-Part I.D.5.f. (iii) - The permittee shall assess the overall Part I.D.5.f.(iii) - AMAFCA will document the program effectiveness and program success.
-AMAFCA will incorporate documentation by reference into Stormwater Quality Engineer will review the program requirements listed in Part I.D.5.f, for the above- mentioned SWMP elements, and assess the overall success of the program.
-AMAFCA will document the program effectiveness and program success.
-AMAFCA will SWMP and progress reports submitted with subsequent annual reports, as applicable.
-Stormwater Quality Engineer Program Implementation:
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 119 TABLE 7: Control of Floatables Discharges - Part I.D.5 f 6.1 120 and implement a program to address and control floatables in discharges into the MS4.
+The floatables control program shall revise, and implement a program to address and control floatables in discharges into the MS4. effective date of MS4 Permit 6.2 Part I.D.S.f.(i).(b) - AMAFCA will continue to estimate the annual volume of floatables and trash removed from each control facility as well as to characterize the floatable type.
+The AMAFCA operations and maintenance crew and subcontractors track the volume of floatables, sediment, trash, and debris removed from AMAFCA facilities.
+This tracking procedure includes the location of removal by facility and watershed. and trash removed from each control facility and characterize the floatable type. of MS4 Permit 6.3 122 Item from MS4 Permit NOI.
+Describe other proposed activities to address the Control of Floatables Discharges Measure.
+AMAFCA will continue to utilize the Annual Report and SWMP revision process as a means to perform a self-audit with the goal to improve its MS4 Programs.
+AMAFCA will document progress made, if any, related to the Annual Report and SWMP revision process as a means to perform a self-audit on the MS4 Program elements.
+Not Included in NOI 422 I.D.5.f.(ii) and Part I.D.5.f.(iii).
+Part I.D.5.f.(ii) - The permittee must include in the SWMP a description of the mechanism(s) utilized to comply with each of the elements required in Part I.D.5.f.(i).
+Part 1.D.5.f.(ii)- AMAFCA's Stormwater Quality Engineer will review the program requirements listed for the above-mentioned program elements, during the Annual Report process.
+A strategy to implement any new program requirements or improve the compliance with program requirements will be developed as needed.
+Part 1.D.5.f.(iii) - AMAFCA will document the program effectiveness and program success.
+AMAFCA will incorporate documentation by reference into the Annual Report.
+Quality Engineer will review the program requirements listed in Part I.D.5.f, for the above-mentioned SWMP elements, and assess the overall success of the program.
+AMAFCA will document the program and progress reports submitted with subsequent